 Increasingly a multi-leveled structure is used to assess ecological condition within and across multiple sites.
 Under NatureServe’s framework, Level 1 (Remote Assessment) relies primarily on remote sensing and indicators of landscape condition affecting ecosystem types.
 Map inputs include land cover or land use.
 Level 2 (Rapid Assessment) involves relatively simple indicators easily observed in the field; sometimes in the form of checklists.
 Indicators may address both stressors (e.g., ditching, road crossings, and pollutant inputs) and condition (e.g., hydrologic connectivity, relative cover of native plant species).
 Level 3 (Intensive Assessment) requires detailed field measurements and a statistically rigorous sample design.
 Intensive sampling is costly, so this level of measurement is limited to a relative few “reference sites.”

-The NatureServe Landscape Condition Modeling tool results in a Level 1 index of ecological condition.
+The NatureServe Landscape Condition Model results in a Level 1 index of ecological condition.
 It builds on the growing body of published methods for spatially-based ecological effects assessment across landscapes.
-The tool applies available spatial data to transparently express user knowledge regarding the relative effects of land uses on natural habitats.
-Expert knowledge informs stressor selection and weightings, and can integrate insights from the published literature to parameterize the model for application across the conterminous United States.
+This model applies available spatial data to transparently express user knowledge regarding the relative effects of land uses on natural habitats.
+Expert knowledge informs stressor selection and weightings, and can integrate insights from the published literature to parameterize the model for application across any given region.
 This approach to spatial modeling enables users to express assumptions at the site level about the relative ecological effect that each land use type has (called a Site Impact Score) and the potential effect as it diminishes with distance from the site (called a Decay Score).
 The resulting index combines the scores of all input layers and their per-pixel values.
-A variety of independent data sets, including fields observations, existing maps, and expert evaluation of high-resolution imagery, are then used to validate the national model.
-This tool is built into NatureServe Vista planning software.
-One version of the US national model is used within the Crucial Habitat Assessment Tool developed by partners of the Western Governors Association.
+A variety of independent data sets, including fields observations, existing maps, and expert evaluation of high-resolution imagery, are then used to validate the model.
+This approach is built into NatureServe Vista planning software.
+One version of the model is used within the Crucial Habitat Assessment Tool developed by partners of the Western Governors Association.
+A more recent version, covering all of temperate North America, that was both calibrated and validated using field observations from across the continent, is described in a paper in the journal Ecological Indicators.